ControlSystemStudio/save-and-restore-api/README.md

 # save-and-restore-api

-Python package for communicating with Save-and-Restore service (CSS Phoebus).
+The repository contains a Python package for communicating with Save-and-Restore service (CSS Phoebus).
 The package provides syncronous (thread-based) and asynchronous (asyncio) versions of the API functions.

 ## Examples